yelicoder/pluralsight-spring-mongodb/README.md

   * Register converters as a Spring bean

 ### Module 5 MongoDBRepository
-* 4 general operations: insert, save, delete, deleteById, deleteAll
+* 5 general operations: insert, save, delete, deleteById, deleteAll
 * MongoDB @Query ("a MongoDB query").
 A typical MongoDB query is:  ({`classname.fieldname`: {$operator: ?0})
 ### Module 6
-* DBRef link documents together by using the "id" field, collection name and a database name.
+* @DBRef link documents together by using the "id" field, collection name and a database name.
   * Can link documents across collections or across different databases
-  * To resolve DBRefs, the application must perform qdditional queries
+  * To resolve DBRefs, the application must perform additional queries
   * Cascading is not supported
   * $ref: The name of the collection where the linked document resides
-  * $id: the valud of the id field of the referenced document
+  * $id: the value of the id field of the referenced document
   * $db: the name of the database where the referenced document resides
-  * The order of fields in the DBRef matters and must be used in teh correct sequence
+  * The order of fields in the DBRef matters and must be used in the correct sequence
-  * Spring Data MongoDB fetchers documents annotated with @DBRef automatically
+  * Spring Data MongoDB fetches documents annotated with @DBRef automatically
   * Cascading does not work with DBRefs on save by default.
 You can hook into Mongo Lifecycle events and implement cascading.
-  * By default,, @DBRef instructs the framework to perform an eager lad.
+  * By default, @DBRef instructs the framework to perform an eager loading.
 This can be changed by modifying the lazy property to "true"
 * Mongo Lifecycle events
-  * onBeforeConvert is called before the Java object is c onverted to a Document by the MongoConverter
+  * onBeforeConvert is called before the Java object is converted to a Document by the MongoConverter
   * onBeforeSave is called before inserting or saving the document in the database
   * onAfterSave is called after the document is inserted or saved in the database
   * onAfterLoad is called after the Document has been retrieved from the database